openhwgroup/cve2/doc/01_specification/index.rst

 The **scope of the IP** is the processor core subsystem that is specified below and that is verified with a 100% coverage goal.
-In the verification plans, the scope of the IP can be partitioned into two :term:`DUTs<DUT>` (designs under test) - one covering the processor core itself, and a :term:`coreplex` covering the processor "core complex" which adds debug capabilities, an interrupt controller and system bus protocol wrappers to the E20 core.
+In the verification plans, the scope of the IP, also called the :term:`DUT<DUT>` (design under test) only covers the processor core itself.
+The "core complex", sometimes called the "uncore", which adds debug capabilities, an interrupt controller and system bus protocol wrappers external to the E20 core are explictily excluded from the scope of the IP to be verified.

 The scope of the IP is the **CV32E20 hardware** supporting all the features used in products based on the E20 core.
 A high-level block